thomaspurves/CPO-hacks/README.md

 ## Talking to customers
 * [How to Talk to Users- ycombinator](https://www.ycombinator.com/library/6g-how-to-talk-to-users)
 * [Customer discovery - Lean Startup summary](https://www.joyfulbikeshedding.com/blog/2018-06-30-customer-discovery-according-to-the-lean-startup-methodology.html)
+* Tools: [Gong](https://www.gong.io/) - I LOVE this tool for being able to replay, share, annotate and learn from customer service/success or sales calls.
+At my last company we had a ritual weekly friday meeting where we'd replay a topical customer conversation of the week and drove an enormous number of actionable insights and ideas from those.

 ## Building trust between product and engineering
+It all starts with trust.
+Too often I see product and engineering teams quick to throw each other under the bus for missed dealines, quality or expectations.
+The first job in fixing most cultures where there is disfuction, is by rebuilding trust.
+But you can't build trust by edict.
+As a product leader, you have to demonstrate taking personal ownerships of problems and failuers ... what ever the proximate causes, you've got to show that you step up and own them.
+At the same time delegate responsibility for successes, saves and delivery to engineering.
+Have engineerings back, and they'll have yours.

 ## Building trust between product, design, engineering and the rest of the org